CS50Hsinyu/School_District_Analysis/README.md

       ![Updated_by_Type](./Resources/updated_by_school_type.png)

 ## Summary
-There are in the number of schools.  after reading and math scroes for the ninth grade at Thomas High School have been replaced with NaNs.
+After reading and math scroes for the ninth grade at Thomas High School have been replaced with NaNs, there are following major changes.
-  1. The average math scores, % Passing Math, % Passing Reading, and % Overall Passing have been affacted in district summary
+  1. The Average Math Scores, % Passing Math, % passing Reading, and % Overall Passing have been affacted in district summary.
-  2.
+  2. The Average Math Scores, Average Reading Scores, % Passing Math, % passing Reading, and % Overall Passing have been affacted in Thomas High School's summary.
+  3. The math and reading score in 9th grade in Thomas High School has been affacted, which turned into NaN.
+  4. The Average Math Scores, Average Reading Scores, % Passing Math, % passing Reading, and % Overall Passing scores have been affacted in scores by school spending.